constbar/libft/README.md

 ## libft

-project of School 42 where it is necessary to implement own library of functions from libraries ctype.h, stdlib.h, string.h in C.
+project of School 42 where it is necessary to implement own library of some functions from ctype.h, stdlib.h, string.h libraries in C.

 the functions work just like the original functions from the standard library.